Petingo/SAM2-GUI/README.md

 ```

 ## Acknoledge
-- This project is modified from [SAM2-GUI by YunxuanMao](https://github.com/YunxuanMao/SAM2-GUI), but fixes some bugs and improved the UI.
+- This project is derived from [SAM2-GUI by YunxuanMao](https://github.com/YunxuanMao/SAM2-GUI).

 ## TODO:
 - Integrate terminal output